gentleman9999/stitchi/docs/decisions/001-notifications.md

 - [ ] A notification is sent to a user (or organization? spike)

 ## Notification Lifecycle
+1. User subscribes to notification topics.
+    - Users can select which types of notifications they want to receive.
+These can be based on "topics" like order created, order shipped, etc. The user's selected topics are saved in their profile settings.
-1. Action occors (i.e. order.created event emitted)
+2. Action occurs (i.e., order.created event emitted).
+    - Whenever an action associated with a topic occurs, a system event is triggered.
-2. Look up notifications to be sent when order.created
+3. Look up notifications to be sent based on user-subscribed topics.
+    - The system checks the type of event triggered against the user's subscribed topics.
+If there is a match, the notification process continues.
         - order.created.customer (thanks for your order)
         - order.created.artist (someone placed an order with your design)
         - order.created.fulfillment (order placed)

-3. Retrieve each receiver's notification preferences.
+4. Retrieve each subscriber's notification preferences.
-    - User notification preferences are checked to identify the preferred delivery mechanism(s) for the notification (in-app, email, SMS, or a combination of these).
+    - The system retrieves user notification preferences to identify the preferred delivery mechanism(s) for the notification (in-app, email, SMS, or a combination of these).

-4. Schedule the notifications.
+5. Schedule the notifications.
-    - Based on user preferences, notifications are scheduled.
+    - Based on the user preferences and their topic subscriptions, notifications are scheduled.
 Each notification includes the necessary data like recipient, content, and delivery mechanism.

-5. Send the notifications.
+6. Send the notifications.
     - The system initiates the process of sending the scheduled notifications to the corresponding users.

-6. Record the notifications.
+7. Record the notifications.
-    - Every notification sent is recorded along with the date/time of sending, recipient, and content.
+    - Every notification sent is recorded along with the date/time of sending, recipient, content, and topic.
 This is useful for tracking and future reference.
-7. Users receive and interact with the notifications.
+8. Users receive and interact with the notifications.
     - Users receive the notifications through their preferred delivery mechanism(s) and can then interact with the notification, for example, by clicking on a link to view the order.
-8. Track user interaction.
+9. Track user interaction.
     - The system tracks when the user interacts with the notification and records this interaction.
 This helps in understanding user engagement with the platform.
-9. If the notification fails, handle the error.
+10. If the notification fails, handle the error.
+    - The system has mechanisms in place to handle errors if a notification fails to send, such as retrying or logging for further investigation.
+It should also update the user's profile with the failed notification to notify them about the missed notification if necessary.